Ancient Diocese of Chalon-sur-Saône: Church councils at Chalon

-A council of the church was held at Chalons c.
+A council of the church was held at Chalon c.
 470, under the leadership of the Metropolitan, Bishop Patiens of Lyon, to elect a successor to the deceased Paul of Chalon.
 In the midst of party strife, the bishops fastened on Joannes and made him bishop.

 In 579 a council was summoned at Chalon by King Guntram to deal with Bishop Salonius of Embrun and Bishop Sagittarius of Gap, who had already been condemned in the second synod of Lyon on charges of adultery and homicide.

 In 603 a council was held at Chalon, in which, at the instigation of Queen Brunhilda of Austrasia, Bishop Desiderius of Vienne was deposed and exiled.

 Around the year 650 thirty-eight bishops met in council at Chalon, among whom was Bishop Gratus of Chalon.
 The council produced some twenty decisions (canons).
 Bishops Agapius of Digne and Bobo of Valence were degraded from the episcopal order for disregarding church canons.
 In 674 Bishop Desideratus (Diddo) of Chalon and the deposed bishop Bobo of Valence attacked Autun and seized Bishop Leger, their enemy, who had led a revolt of the Burgundian nobility against Ebroin, Mayor of the Palace of Neustria.
 They blinded him on orders of Ebroin, and held him in a monastery for two years, at which point they cut off his ears and cut out his tongue; after two more years, they killed him.

-In 732 Chalons was captured and held by the Arabs of Spain, led by Abdul Rahman Al Ghafiqi, Governor-General of al-Andalus, until after their defeat by Charles Martel at the Battle of Tours.
+In 732 Chalon was captured and held by the Arabs of Spain, led by Abdul Rahman Al Ghafiqi, Governor-General of al-Andalus, until after their defeat by Charles Martel at the Battle of Tours.

 A provincial council of Tertia Lugdunensis was held at Chalon in 813.
 It produced sixty-six canons.
 Among the most important was the requirement of the establishment of a school in each cathedral, in which reading and writing and the scriptures would be taught.

 In 875 an assembly of bishops, led by Archbishop Remigius of Lyon, took place at Chalon at the church of S. Marcellus for the consecration of Adalgerius as Bishop of Autun.
 They then met and confirmed the properties belonging to the monastery of Tournus.
 Gerboldus Bishop of Chalon was present.